Hello NASM learners, and welcome to the PTPioneer FAQ page.

 To be honest, I’ve seen test-takers that have failed the test over three times, and I have also seen test-takers say they feel like they did not miss one question.

-Overall, the NASM certification has been notorious for being one of the more difficult in the industry over the last decade.
+Overall, the NASM certification has been notorious for being one of the more difficult in the industry over the last decade, requiring exceptional performance and preparation.

 NASM has made their test difficult on purpose because they are trying to raise the standard for the knowledge required for personal trainers.

-Sometimes, it seems like NASM reached deep into the textbook to pull out one single sentence of information and then test you on it.
+Sometimes, it seems like NASM reached deep into the textbook to pull out one sentence of information and test you on it.

-Other questions seemed like they are trying to trick you with the vague wording that they use.
-Plain and simple, this test is hard, but that doesn’t mean that there aren’t strategies you can use in order to successfully pass it.
+Other questions seemed like they were trying to trick you with their vague wording.
+Plain and simple, this test is hard, but that doesn’t mean that there aren’t strategies you can use to pass it successfully.

 The best way to gauge the NASM test difficulty is to look at the stats from previous years.
 Also, make sure you go in as prepared as you can be.